Bequests to The University of Vermont

 The University of Vermont Foundation (federal tax ID 45-1556038) is a Vermont nonprofit corporation exempted from federal income taxation as a section 501(c)(3) publicly supported charity.

 It is always a good idea to share your plans with the gift planning office at the UVM Foundation in order that we may be certain that the language used will accurately carry out your desires.
-For further information, please call Becky Arnold at (802)656-9535.
+For further information, please call Donna Burke at 802-656-3402.

 Retirement Plan ProvisionA retirement plan provision can be accomplished with a change of beneficiary form available from your plan custodian, and may provide a greater tax advantage than other types of estate gifts.